abeidahmed/tic-tac-toe/README.md

 # TicTacToe

-> This is the ruby version of the popular tic-tac-toe game.
+> This is the ruby implementation of the popular TicTacToe game.

 ## What is TicTacToe?